 Community Support Information

-To provide an extra helping hand to our communities; our Community Team have been collecting together some community support information in partnership with many of our local and national partners.
+To provide an extra helping hand to our communities; our Community Team has been collecting together some community support information in partnership with many of our local and national partners.

-This web page is being updated daily therefore if you or your organisation wish to be added to this information page please contact the community team - Victoria and Sam - via firstname.lastname@example.org
+This web page is being updated regularly therefore if you or your organisation wish to be added to this information page please contact the community team - Victoria and Sam - via email@example.com

-Finally, a huge thank you to everyone who has helped us put this information page together.
+We would like to say a huge thank you to everyone who has helped us put this information page together.
 Your contributions have been invaluable.
-The coronavirus has already changed our lives in so many ways and catapulted us into uncharted waters but we believe we can come through this together.

 GOV.UK Official advice - Including NHS and County Council information